PimpTrizkit/PJs/README.md

 <h2>Get Element by ID  (dgI.js)</h2>

 *This is just an alias function to shorten other JS code.
-Just reinventing the exact same wheel here.*
+I just reinvented the exact same wheel here.*

 "dgI" stands for "document.getElementByID".

+Searches inside `document` for a HTML Element with `id` equal to the provided string, and returns it.
+NOTE: The `id` attribute is meant to be unique amongst all elements in the DOM that use it.

 <h3>Code:</h3>

 `const dgI =(i)=>document.getElementById(i);`
-Searches inside `document` for a HTML Element with `id` equal to the provided string, and returns it.
-NOTE: The `id` attribute is meant to be unique amongst all elements in the DOM that use it.

 <h3>Usage:</h3>